 This may seem quite an abstract concern, but for the artist herself it is a daily reality because of the nature of her differently-abled mind.
 Much of Anna’s work is concerned with the nature of reality, and its disparity from the perceptions, cognitions, or presentations we take as such.
 She is often seeking to undermine assumptions about the nature of the world, and show that the perceptions we accept as an index of reality are merely misinterpreted conceptions.

 Much of the earlier, less political, work uses books or other text-ridden paper as a sculptural material.
 The use of reincarnated text in installation demonstrates how function (and not material or content) dictates identity, by showing how simply one object can be transformed into another without changing state.
-A body of information-bearing content is transformed into a structural or decorative object, to which the text can be either irrelevant (or even illegible – see True Story) or supremely relevant (Breathing Room).
+A body of information-bearing content is transformed into a structural or decorative object, to which the text can be either irrelevant (or even illegible – see True Story) or supremely relevant (The Constantly Moving Happiness Machine).
 The use of books is further motivated by a fascination with how language and cognition encases even our inner world, always mediating, and forever preventing us from directly apprehending even our own thoughts.

 These issues are also explored in non-textual works: ongoing piece Masks, for example, brings digital under-layers to the surface – foregrounding a different component of the image fundamentally changes what we perceive its nature to be, and draws our attention to the unattended composite nature of both image and reality.

-The most recent work has tended to be more overtly political (Dole Scum II; Breathing Room).
-This is a departure, although the political aspects of the pieces are more intimately connected to the more esoteric ontological stuff that it may first appear.
-The key is the outsider’s perspective, and the endeavour to reveal something about the world to which the person experiencing the art might have been previousy blind.
+Other work tends to be more overtly political (Brexit Selfie; The Political is Personal).
+The political aspects of the pieces are intimately connected to the more esoteric ontological stuff.
+The key is the outsider’s perspective, and the endeavour/desire to reveal something about the world which may otherwise be hidden.

 back to: Artist’s Statement